h2non/imaginary/README.md

 ### Production notes

-In production focused environments, it's highly recommended to enable the HTTP concurrency throttle strategy in your `imaginary` servers.
+In production focused environments it's highly recommended to enable the HTTP concurrency throttle strategy in your `imaginary` servers.

-The recommended concurrency limit per server to achieve a good performance is up to `20` requests per second.
+The recommended concurrency limit per server to guarantee a good performance is up to `20` requests per second.

 You can enable it simply passing a flag to the binary:
 ```